 These espresso cocktails will perk you right up!

-Espresso is the ingredient your cocktails have been missing.
-It’s bold, it’s strong, and it’s invigorating!
+What is espresso?
+It’s the ingredient your cocktails have been missing.
+It’s bold, it’s strong, and it’s oh-so-invigorating!

-Try it in a cocktail and you’ll have a whole new perspective on coffee.
+Try it in a drink, and you’ll have a whole new perspective on coffee.

 It’s phenomenal in classics like the white Russian and no Irish coffee is complete without it.

 Ready to fall in love?
 Let’s get to my favorite espresso cocktails.

 The black Russian is an exemplary cocktail of simplicity.
 It consists of only two ingredients: vodka and coffee liquor.